Rohan73079/Summary-of-pdf/README.md

-# 📄 Su?mary of Pdf — AI-Powered PDF & Image Summarizer
+# 📄 Summary of Pdf — AI-Powered PDF & Image Summarizer

 Summary of Pdf is an **AI-powered summarization app** built using **React**, **Vite**, **TailwindCSS**, and **Google Gemini API**.
 It allows users to **upload PDFs or images**, **extract text**, **generate AI summaries**, and **manage summary history**.